Scattering Amplitudes and BCFW in $\mathcal{N}=2^{\ast}$ Theory: On-shell supermultiplets

 \section{On-shell supermultiplets}

-In this section we will discuss the on-shell supermultiplets for $\mathcal{N}=4$ and $\mathcal{N}=2$ BPS multiplets\footnote{BPS condition is defined in \eqref{BPS-condition} in Appendix-\ref{app-conventions} where we have listed the relevant conventions for this paper.}.
+In this section we will discuss the on-shell supermultiplets for $\mathcal{N}=4$ and $\mathcal{N}=2$ BPS multiplets.
+The BPS condition is defined in \eqref{BPS-condition} in Appendix-\ref{app-conventions} where we have listed the spinor helicity conventions relevant for this paper.
+Here we first recall the notation used for representation of BPS multiplets in $\mathcal{N}=4$ super-Yang-Mills\cite{Herderschee:2019dmc}.
+We then generalise it to construct BPS multiplets in $\mathcal{N}=2$ theory.
+In the end we show that this same multiplet can be obtained by projection of the $\mathcal{N}=4$ multiplet.
+We will use this method of projection in later sections.